Kitchen and Other Stories

 Spiced Sweet Potato Wedges Recipe Inspiration

 I have fond memories of holiday visits to my cousins in Old Delhi.
-When wandering through the narrow cobbled streets, the tempting aromas from street food vendors often proved too much.
-We would often head for the vendor selling hot sweet potatoes with spices and lime juice.
+When wandering through the narrow cobbled streets, the tempting aromas from street food vendors often proved too much to resist.
+We would often head for the vendor selling hot, sweet potatoes with spices and lime juice.

 The sweet potatoes were roasted in a mini mobile clay pot filled with hot charcoal.
 As a result, the sweet potatoes had a wonderful earthy flavour.
-To try and reproduced these earthy flavours in my recipe I use Kala namak (a rock salt), Chaat masala and mint.
+To try to reproduce these earthy flavours in my recipe, I use Kala namak (rock salt), Chaat masala, and mint.

-Kala namak is believed to have potential health benefits such as being a digestive aid and heartburn.
+Kala namak is believed to offer health benefits, including aiding digestion and relieving heartburn.

 This spice has the savoury umami taste.
 Together with sweet, salty, sour and bitter, umami is one of the five tastes, often referred to as the fifth taste.